Alireza-Morady/make-config-go/README.md

 ```
 make build
 ```
-Or to execute the program and do every commands instruct:
+Or to execute the program and run every your makefile commands:
 ```
 make
 ```